castorini/anserini/docs/regressions-dl20-passage-unicoil.md

-# Anserini: Regressions on DL20 (Passage) with uniCOIL
+# Anserini: Regressions for TREC 2020 Deep Learning Track (Passage)

 This page describes regression experiments, integrated into Anserini's regression testing framework, with uniCOIL on the [TREC 2020 Deep Learning Track Passage Ranking Task](https://trec.nist.gov/data/deep2020.html).
 The uniCOIL model is described in the following paper: